mfansler/TidyGEO/TidyGEO/help_docs/FAQ.md

 #### <a name="substituting-values"></a>Substituting values
 * __When I try to use the numeric option, it says that my column is not numeric, even though I can see that it is.
 Why?__
     + If your column of interest only has one or two unique values, it is treated as a non-numeric column.
 This is because, usually, two or fewer unique numbers in a column indicates that the column is a categorical, rather than a discrete, variable.
-    + With only two unique entries, you should be able to filter the data normally by selecting which value you would like to exclude.
+    + With only two unique entries, you should be able to substitute values normally by entering the value you would like to substitute.
 * __How do I discretize a numeric column?__
     + Start by selecting the column you would like to discretize, and select the "Select a range" option.
     + Select a range of values that you would like to replace, for example, numbers 3 to 4 could change to "three to four".